torognes/swarm/README.md

 ```

 <a name="extract_all"/>
-### Get fasta sequences for all amplicons in a swarm ###
+### Get fasta sequences for all amplicons in a OTU ###

-For each swarm, get the fasta sequences for all amplicons.
+For each OTU, get the fasta sequences for all amplicons.
 Warning, this loop can generate a very large number of files.
 To limit the number of files, a test can be added to exclude swarms with less than *n* elements.

 ```
 INPUT_SWARM="amplicons.swarms"